 Just Add Water

 It is easy to store and feed and can even be taken on the go for camping and vacations and prepped when needed.
-You can also freeze prepared, already rehydrated meals to have a ready-to-use option when you are in a rush.

-Freeze-Dried Raw
+What is Freeze-Dried Raw Dog Food?

-Freeze dried dog food is quickly growing in popularity because dogs love the taste, and owners love the nutrition that it provides.
-Here are some of the reasons why many pet parents are starting to add freeze dried dog food to their pet's meals:
+Freeze-dried dog food is quickly growing in popularity because dogs love the taste, and owners love the nutrition that it provides.
+Here are some of the reasons why many pet parents are starting to add freeze-dried dog food to their pet's meals:

-Similar to raw and canned foods, freeze-dried pet food is designed to add moisture to your pet’s diet.
-Freeze dried diets will be finely ground, leaving a texture similar to canned food once rehydrated.
+freeze-dried-brandsSimilar to raw and canned foods, freeze-dried pet food is designed to add moisture to your pet’s diet.
+Freeze-dried diets will be finely ground, leaving a texture similar to canned food once rehydrated.
 This texture is very palatable for picky dogs and soft enough for young puppies and senior dogs.

 Travel and Convenience